peterjhaine/math_614-spring_2026/README.md

 Our exposition will follow a recent paper of Bai and Hu [BH].
 In particular, we plan to explain how to deduce a nonequivariant version of the theorem (originally proved by Kuwagaki) from the equivariant one.

+### Possible topics
++ Toric varieties
++ How to work with ∞-categories
++ Spectra and spectral algebraic geometry
++ Constructible sheaves
++ The six functor formalism on topological spaces
++ Toric mirror symmetry

 ## General information
 **Instructor** Peter Haine
 + Office: KAP 248C